top of page

 PLCs are built on a shared mission, vision, and objectives, which helps create a culture of continuous improvement.
 This team-oriented approach enables educators to reflect on their teaching, adapt, and explore new strategies that improve student engagement and achievement.
 For instance, a study by the U.S. Department of Education revealed that teachers participating in PLCs showed a 10% increase in student performance metrics.

 Continuous professional development through PLCs is critical in international education.
-Diverse student bodies bring unique backgrounds and learning needs.
-Educators must be equipped to handle these differences in their teaching methods.
+Educators must be equipped to handle diverse student bodies, which bring unique backgrounds and learning needs.

-For example, by collaborating in a PLC, a teacher may share how to integrate culturally relevant materials in their history lessons.
+For example, by collaborating in a PLC, a teacher may share how to integrate culturally relevant materials into their history lessons.
 Another teacher might describe how to effectively manage a classroom with students from various cultures.
-This type of knowledge exchange not only enhances individual educator skills but also benefits students, promoting inclusivity and fostering global citizenship.
+This type of knowledge exchange not only enhances individual educator skills but also promotes inclusivity, fostering global citizenship.

 How TAISI Builds a Collaborative Ecosystem

 TAISI plays a crucial role in supporting PLCs among international educators in Indonesia.
-By offering a platform for collaboration and networking, TAISI cultivates a rich environment where educators can thrive.
+By offering a platform for collaboration and networking, TAISI cultivates an environment where educators can thrive.

 The Role of Technology in Enhancing PLCs

-Technology is changing how professional learning happens.
+Technology is changing how professional learning occurs.
 Online platforms and virtual communities enable educators from various schools to connect, collaborate, and share ideas beyond borders.

 TAISI effectively uses technology to enhance interactive learning experiences.
 Online forums, webinars, and virtual meetings keep educators engaged, providing ongoing support and encouragement, even at a distance.
 For example, last year, TAISI hosted a series of webinars that reached over 500 participants, showcasing collaborative projects among international schools.